Samanunu Cakobau-Talakuli: Biography

 Appointed to the Fijian Senate in June 2006 as one of nine nominees of the Fijian government, Talakuli was also appointed to the Cabinet as a Minister without portfolio.
 As the eldest child of the last Vunivalu of Bau, she was considered the most senior chief of the Kubuna Confederacy; however, she was not a member of the Bose Levu Vakaturaga.

 Personal life

 Talakuli was the eldest child of Ratu Sir George Cakobau (the late 11th Vunivalu of Bau and Governor-General).
-Her siblings include Ratu Epenisa Seru Cakobau (half-brother), Ratu George Cakobau, Jr and Adi Litia Qalirea Cakobau.
+Her siblings include Ratu Epenisa Cakobau (half-brother), Ratu George Cakobau, Jr. and Adi Litia Cakobau.
 She married Manasa Talakuli, who was the first Fijian to be commissioned in the British Army.

+Death

+Talakuli died in 2012 at her home.